Vegan Tamales Recipe (Tamales Rojos)

 You can read all about How to Store Tamales by clicking that link.
 To find out How Long do Tamales Last click on that link to read the article and tips.

-To find out how to reheat your tamales, I’ll be sharing a detailed article on that soon.
-But you can do it on the stove top, in the steamer basket, in the microwave or even air fryer.
+To reheat your tamales you can do it on the stove top, in the steamer basket, in the microwave or even air fryer.
+My favorite is on the stovetop so they get a nice smoky flavor.

-One vegan red tamale on top of a corn husk drizzled with salsa verde.
+One vegan tamale on top of a corn husk drizzled with salsa verde.

 Vegan Tamales Recipe | Vegan Tamales Recipe